The Best Indoor Ice Skating Rinks for Long Island Kids

 Freeport Ice Rink — Freeport

 This affordable venue has great events, including a Thursday after-school skating special from 3:30-6pm, when skate rental is free.
 Residents of Freeport enjoy discount passes and activity cards.
 Friday night Teen Night includes music and skating from 7:30 to 9pm.
-There are public skating sessions on Saturdays from 1 to 3pm and Sundays from 1:30 to 4:30pm.
+There are public skating sessions on Sundays from 2:00 to 4:30pm.
 During the Sunday session, one parent skates free with each child, and kiddie walkers are available.
-Birthday parties held at the rink can be scheduled through Dover Caterers.
 Wannabe hockey stars can begin with Arrows Youth Hockey, and figure skating lessons are offered by the Freeport Skating Academy.

 Iceland — New Hyde Park

-Iceland offers discounts for large groups and frequent skaters, including a 10 public-session pass for $70.
-Public skate sessions are on Fridays from 3 to 5:30pm; Saturdays from noon to 2:45; and Sundays from 11:15-12:45 and 1 to 3 pm.
-Admission is $9 for adults and $8 or ages 9 and under, with a $5 charge for skate rental.
+Iceland offers discounts for large groups and frequent skaters.
+Public skate sessions are on Fridays from 3 to 5:30pm; Saturdays from noon to 2:30; and Sundays from 11:15-12:45 (kids only) and 1 to 3 pm.
+Admission is $9 for ages 9 and under; $11 for everyone else. $6 charge for skate rental.
 There is a live DJ on Fridays from 8:30 to 10 pm.
 Birthday parties at Iceland can be scheduled only during the 11:15-12:45 skate session on Sundays.
-The cost is $170 for the first 10 kids, and $15 for each additional child with a minimum of 10 kids.
+The cost is $190 for the first 10 kids, and $16 for each additional child with a minimum of 10 kids.
 Iceland also has a skating school, hockey clinics, hockey camps, and a figure skating club.

 Iceworks — Syosset